Open Accessibility Menu

 When to see a certified athletic trainer

-A concussion is trauma-induced alteration in mental status that may or may not involve loss of consciousness.
+A concussion is a trauma-induced alteration in mental status that may or may not involve loss of consciousness.
 It can result from:

-• A direct blow to the head, face or neck
+• A direct blow to the head, face, or neck

 • A blow to another area of the body in which the force is transmitted to the head